Matcha has an "Oishii" Taste

 Ceremonial Grade Matcha

 Lower quality, culinary, and mass-produced matcha teas taste bitter.
-The processing is commercial and emphasis is placed on quantity rather than quality.
-The color and taste are inferior and there are fewer health benefits.
+The processing is commercial, and the emphasis is on quantity rather than quality.
+The color and taste are inferior, and there are fewer health benefits.
 There are more health-promoting compounds in high-quality matcha teas.
-They taste better too.
+They taste better, too.

 Premium Grade Matcha